Dec.18 – We are spending Christmas and New Years away from home this year. It doesn’t happen often, but it worked out that way this year.

 One thing about India, many people speak English and you will be able to communicate with the locals easily.

-Please remember that you represent America when you travel, if you are an American.
+Please remember that as an American, you represent America whether you like it or not.
 Be patient and polite.
 Treat people the way you would like to be treated.

-The things that might go wrong on a trip are the adventures that you might have missed if things went off without a hitch.
+The things that might go wrong on a trip are sometimes the best part of the adventure that you might have missed if things went off without a hitch.

 Some of the bags on the belt look big enough to live in.
 They look as big as our condo.
 It is fifty degrees F.